GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

-Raster data is possible to import from the menu :menuselection:`File --> Import raster data --> Common import formats`, from the main toolbar, or from command line as :grasscmd:`r.import` module.
+Raster data is possible to import from the menu :menuselection:`File --> Import raster data --> Common import formats`, from the main toolbar, or from command line using :grasscmd:`r.import` module.

 .. figure:: images/import-raster-toolbar.png